-- Is mediation better than a court setting for determining child custody arrangements?
+- Is mediation better than a court setting for determining child arrangements and getting custody?

-When considering who should get custody of a child, what factors does a court look at?
+When deciding on the custody of a child, what factors does a court look at?

 In almost all situations, a court will keep one primary question in mind when deciding a custody case, namely, what is in the best interests of the child?
 To answer this question, courts generally look at a number of different factors, such as: